What Anxious Attachment Really Feels Like (How to Begin Healing It)

 How Healing Actually Begins

-Healing anxious attachment is not about shutting down your needs or “being less emotional.”
+Healing anxious attachment in relationships is not about shutting down your needs or “being less emotional.”
 Your emotions are not the problem.
 The pattern is.

 Here’s where healing actually starts: